 The Gospels of Matthew and Luke in the Bible have the story of Jesus' birth.
 They provide different details and perspectives.

-The Gospels of the New Testament, namely Matthew, Mark, Luke, and John, primarily tell the story of Jesus.
+The story of Jesus' crucifixion is prominently described in the Gospels of the New Testament, particularly in Matthew, Mark, Luke, and John.